Breast augmentation is a surgical procedure to enlarge the breast.

 - Woman feels that the breast is too small

 - Removal of one or both breasts, most probably due to cancer

-Although all possible measures that modern medicine allows are taken to prevent occurrence of risks, it is no means possible to warrant that the risks will be completely eliminated.
+Although all possible measures that modern medicine allows are taken to prevent the occurrence of risks, it is no means possible to warrant that the risks will be completely eliminated.

-- Loss or change of sensation in breast: It is mostly temporary and disappears after 6 months to 1 year.
+- Loss or change of sensation in the breast: It is mostly temporary and disappears after 6 months to 1 year.
 Sometimes, loss or change of sensation is confined to one breast.
 On the other hand, the loss or change of sensation can be permanent, albeit very rare.

 - Perforation of implant or leakage

 - Breast pain